2023 Intensive Care Nursing

 - Clinical Assessments: Student progress throughout the Clinical Practice Units will be assessed on an individual basis utilising a variety of assessment methods and tools.
 Assessments will include specialty clinical competencies; standardised learning contracts for clinical rotations, professional performance reviews, and written assessments such as clinical incident analyses, and a procedure development portfolio

 - Clinical Leadership/Management: Following consultation with Nurse Managers, experience may be gained in leadership within the Intensive Care Unit.

 The aim of this unit is to prepare students to provide holistic care in intensive care nursing.
 Students will examine and apply knowledge and skills for safe, competent person and family-centred care relevant to intensive care nursing.
 The unit focuses on enabling students to perform a comprehensive health assessment and prioritise, implement and evaluate appropriate nursing care.

 This unit builds on and extends the knowledge and understanding acquired in previous units.
 The aim is to prepare students to develop further their skills in providing holistic care, including person and family-centred health promotion in intensive care.
 The focus of the unit is on enhancing skills to work within the collaborative team on planning care for people and families experiencing complex health problems.
 The students’ ability to articulate the evidence base for clinical decisions will be facilitated.

-The SVH Postgraduate Intensive Care Nursing Course commences February and concludes December of each year; units are undertaken concurrently or sequentially throughout the year;
+The SVH Postgraduate Intensive Care Nursing Course commences February and concludes December of each year; units are undertaken concurrently throughout the year;